Pernix

 POST /api/sessions Create a new session

-POST /api/sessions/{id}/messages Send a message · streams response
+POST /api/chat Send a message · events via SSE

 -H "Content-Type: application/json" \